LDWLab/TwinCons/README.md

 We will also use different substitution matrices based on external structural information.

-Finally we will try to map the score for each position in a 3D object, by prodcuing a .pml file and a bar graph.
+Finally we will try to map the score for each position in a 3D object, by producing a .pml file and a bar graph.

 ## Overall flow